Ky Bush: Chicago White Sox

 On July 26, 2023, Bush and Edgar Quero were traded to the Chicago White Sox in exchange for Lucas Giolito and Reynaldo López.
 He made 9 starts for the Double–A Birmingham Barons down the stretch, registering a 3–4 record and 6.70 ERA with 36 strikeouts.

 Bush began the 2024 season with Birmingham, and was promoted to the Triple–A Charlotte Knights in July.
 On August 5, 2024, Bush was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day against the Oakland Athletics, recording three strikeouts, five walks, and three earned runs in a 5–1 loss.
 In 4 starts for Chicago, Bush logged an 0–3 record and 5.60 ERA with 11 strikeouts across 17 2/3 innings pitched.

 On February 11, 2025, general manager Chris Getz announced that Bush would undergo Tommy John surgery and miss the entirety of the 2025 season.
+On September 4, 2026, Bush was shut down for the remainder of the season due to a lat strain, having failed to make an appearance for Chicago during the year.